chrisj42/miniventure/docs/index.md

 #### Miniventure is still in relatively early development despite it being in Alpha for a year and a half now.

-It should be ready for Beta soon though.
+Beta just came out though, so progress is happening slowly.
 Here's a list of the major features that *have* been implemented:

   - Multiplayer functionality, allowing many people to play in the same world.
 The server can be run without a GUI.
   - Procedurally generated terrain maps using noise manipulation
     - Current world system is a continguous "effectively infinite" map; however, Beta will have a different world layout.
-  - World save/load (not yet released)
+  - World save/load
   - Sprite animations and smooth tile transitions
   - Fully malleable terrain; tiles can be broken and replaced to create your own environments
   - Basic inventory management and crafting